LoveStoned

-"LoveStoned" (also known as "LoveStoned/I Think She Knows") is a song by American singer and songwriter Justin Timberlake from his second studio album, FutureSex/LoveSounds (2006).
+"LoveStoned" (also known as "LoveStoned/I Think She Knows") is a song by American singer-songwriter Justin Timberlake from his second studio album, FutureSex/LoveSounds (2006).
 It was released on June 29, 2007.
 It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Nate "Danja" Hills.
 In contrast to the album's theme about sexual innuendos with themes of love, "LoveStoned" contains sexually suggestive lyrics.
 Musically "LoveStoned" is an upbeat dance song, contrasting with the interlude of "I Think She Knows" which has a more slow, quiet, guitar-driven sound.
 The song won the Grammy Award for Best Dance Recording at the 2008 ceremony.
 The official remix by Justice, Tiësto and Kaskade was released later.